 In April and June 2015, the AER published final decisions on the 2014-19 distribution determinations for NSW and ACT electricity distributors (Ausgrid, Endeavour Energy, Essential Energy and ActewAGL Distribution), and on the 2015-20 access arrangement for NSW gas distributor, Jemena Gas Networks (JGN).

 All five businesses sought merits review of the AER’s final decisions.
 The Public Interest Advocacy Centre (PIAC) also applied for review of the AER’s NSW final decisions.
-The Commonwealth minister intervened.
+The Commonwealth Minister intervened.

-The Court upheld the AER's appeal in respect of the Tribunal's construction of the rules regarding gamma, which feeds into the businesses tax allowance.
-The Court dismissed the AER's appeal in relation to the cost of debt and the operating expenditures of the electricity businesses.
+In March 2016, the AER sought judicial review of the Tribunal’s decisions on gamma, return on debt and opex in the Full Federal Court.
+The Court upheld the AER's appeal in respect of the Tribunal's construction of the rules regarding gamma, but dismissed the appeal in relation to the cost of debt and operating expenditures of the electricity businesses.

-The AER must now revisit its decisions on return on debt; the four electricity distributors’ operating expenditure (and for ActewAGL the implications of this for the Service Target Performance Incentive Scheme); and aspects of JGN’s capital expenditure.
+As a result, the AER was tasked with revisiting its decisions on: the return on debt; the four electricity distributors’ operating expenditure (and for ActewAGL Distribution, the implications of this for the STPIS); and aspects of JGN’s capital expenditure.